vault27/Foundation/ospf.md

     - (Link ID) Neighboring Router ID: 2.2.2.2
     - (Link Data) Router Interface address: 192.168.5.2 - From which virtal link is established
 - All LSAs sent via Virtual Links have LS age value DoNotAge - they will never expire, until explicitly told - and they never sent again, no refresh - OSPF considers Virtual Links “demand circuits”, like old dial-up links, and tries to minimize the amount of information sent across them
+- HELLOs are not sent via Virtual Links

 **Example**